probmods/chapters/learning-as-conditional-inference.md

 This is an example of a very powerful technique in probabilistic programing: a difficult inference problem can often be relaxed into an easier problem by inserting a noisy operation.
 Such a relaxation will have a parameter (the noise parameter), and various "temperature" techniques can be used to get samples from the original problem, using samples from the relaxed problem.
 (Temperature techniques that have been implemented for Church include parallel tempering, tempered transitions, and annealed importance sampling.)
 -->

+This model learns from an infinite hypothesis space---all expressions made from 'x', '+', '-', and constant integers---but specifies both the hypothesis space and its prior using the simple generative process `random-arithmetic-expression`.

 ## Example: Rational Rules